 Source: Smart Insights

-Apart from this, dynamic content requires a lot of A/B testing, proper support of visuals and a simple language that users can easily connect with.
+Apart from this, dynamic content requires a lot of A/B testing, proper support of visuals, and a simple language that users can easily connect with easily.
 Each lead goes through five gradual stages before they come in contact with a sales representative:

 - Awareness: When your lead is just starting to understand their problem statement.